Adjusting Soil pH to required level

 - Iron Sulphate is also an acidifying material, however, as it is not as strong as Sulphur in acidity, for use on a larger area or for reducing high pH value, may require large amount of Iron Sulphate, which sometimes causes Iron toxicity.

-- However unlike Sulphur, Iron Sulphate is water soluble and hence provides a fast response to reduce pH and it is a good option for small containers and particularly for reducing the pH slightly and quickly.
+- However unlike Sulphur, Iron Sulphate is water soluble and hence provides a fast response to reduce pH and it is a good option for reducing the pH slightly and quickly.

 - Use a solution containing 2 grams of Manutec Iron Sulphate per liter of water.
 Apply about 200 ml per liter of mix & then within 5 minutes water thoroughly to drain excess salt.
 Wait for a week, check the pH, if needed repeat the same.